ohler55/ojg/design.md

 out.

 The generic data had to be type safe.
-It would not do to have an element that could not be endcoded as JSON in the data.
+It would not do to have an element that could not be encoded as JSON in the data.

 A frequent operation for generic data is to store that data into a JSON database or similar.
 That meant converting to simple Go types of